PayFlexiHQ/plugin-sprout-invoices/readme.txt

 * 	Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
 *   Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 *   Activate the plugin.
-*   Open the settings page for Easy Digital Downloads and click the "Payment Gateways" tab.
+*   Open the settings page for Sprout Invoices and click the "Payment Settings" tab.
 * 	Click on the __PayFlexi__ subtab from the available Checkout Options
-*	Configure your __PayFlexi Payment Gateway__ settings.
+*	Configure your __PayFlexi__ settings.
 See below for details.

 = Configure the plugin =
 To configure the plugin, go to __Downloads > Settings__ from the left hand menu, then click on the __Payment Gateways__ tab.
 You will see __PayFlexi__ as a subtab.
 Click on it to configure the payment gateway.

 * __Enable/Disable__ - check the box to enable PayFlexi Payment Gateway.
-* __Title__ - allows you to determine what your customers will see this payment option as on the checkout page.
-* __Description__ - controls the message that appears under the payment fields on the checkout page.
+* __Gateway__ - Enter the gateway that corresponds with what is enabled on your PayFlexi merchant dashboard.
 * __Test Mode__ - Check to enable test mode.
 Test mode enables you to test payments before going live.
 If you ready to start receving real payment on your site, kindly uncheck this.
 * __Test Secret API Key__ - Enter your Test Secret Key here.
 Get your API keys from your PayFlexi Merchant Account under Developer > API
 * __Test Public API Key__ - Enter your Test Public Key here.
 Get your API keys from your PayFlexi Merchant Account under Developer > API